konveyor/editor-extensions/docs/roadmap/stories/05-iterate_on_issue_resolution.md

   - Consider using generated code comments from the resolution as a way to display the annotations.
 This feels similar to the way a GitHub code review comment is handled.

+  - These items will change over time.
+It is expected that the current wireframes for the "Konveyor Resolutions" view will be a more complete functional set than what is cataloged here.
+The challenge questions for the review, accept, reject stories are:

-  - __What to do when waiting for a response?__
+    - What to do when waiting for a response?

-  - __What kind of annotations for a suggested resolution will be available to show to the developer to help them understand the resolution?
-Can there be a confidence factor associated to the resolution?__
+    - What kind of annotations for a suggested resolution will be available to show to the developer to help them understand the resolution?

+    - Can there be a confidence factor associated to the resolution?

+    - How do diff/resolution views look and function for:
-  - __Diff/resolution view for a single file, single incident change?__
+      - a single file, single incident change?

-  - __Diff/resolution view for a single file, multiple incident change?__
+      - for a single file, multiple incident change?

-  - __Diff/resolution view for a singe issue, multiple file, multiple incident change?__
+      - for a singe issue, multiple file, multiple incident change?

-  - __Accepting the resolution__

-  - __Rejecting the resolution__
+    - How to accept all or part of the resolution?

+    - How to reject all or part of the resolution?

-  - __Note__: Iterating on the resolution is future work.
+  - __Note__: Iterating on the resolution by interacting with the Kai server is future work.
 The kind of useful feedback the developer can provide to Kai to iterate on a suggested resolution still needed to be determined both in user story and in technical capabilities.

 ## Considerations